 - Society for Barefoot Living is an excellent site for those who love going barefoot.
 It has links to other great sites.

-- Barefoot Hikers has other barefoot hiking groups and Richard Frazine's book, The Barefoot Hiker, available online.
+- Barefoot Hiking has other barefoot hiking groups and Richard Frazine's book, The Barefoot Hiker, available online.

 - Parents for Barefoot Children -- pretty well what the name says it is.